 6. Open floor plans that allow a smooth flow from indoors to outdoors

-An open floor plan makes the home airy and bright.
-Open the glass doors to the lanai for a smooth transition from indoors to outdoors (Plan # 134-1011).
+This open floor plan shows how the layout makes the home airy and bright.
+Open the glass doors to the lanai for a smooth transition from indoors to outdoors (Plan #134-1011).

 7. Screened-in pool

 Can you imagine a better way to relax?
-Friends can get to the screened-in pool of this luxurious two-story Mediterranean-style home from the living room into the patio; while private entry is available through the master suite/sitting area (Plan # 190-1019).
+Friends can get to the screened-in pool of this luxurious 2-story Mediterranean-style home from the living room into the patio, while private entry is available through the master suite/sitting area (Plan #190-1019).

 A Look at the Varied Florida Home Styles

 From Pensacola in the north to Tallahassee, Jacksonville, Tampa-St. Petersburg, Miami-Ft.
 Lauderdale, the Everglades, and the Keys, there is an extensive display of architectural styles in Florida homes.

 All around Florida you will find traces of its centuries-old Spanish heritage in the designs of residences and public buildings.
 A modern Mediterranean style lives on in a majority of the homes, with their stucco/brick exteriors, low-pitch roofs with terra-cotta tiles, and arched entrances and windows.
 These homes also feature courtyards, rear patios, decks, and screened-in pools.
 Like most Florida homes, they have open floor plans—and an abundance of windows and doors that bridge the indoors with the natural outdoor landscapes.